This week the Olympics and America’s Cup vie for your attention

 This will be the third America’s Cup AC75 to be revealed, and two postponements, coupled with the Prada flair for dramatic presentations, have added to the expectations of a Grand Event.

-On Friday the world’s media spotlight will return the UK, to Old Portsmouth on the south coast of England, and the shrink-wrapped home of INEOS Team UK, the America’s Cup team of Sir Ben Ainsley.
+On Friday the world’s media spotlight will return to the UK, to Old Portsmouth on the south coast of England, and the shrink-wrapped home of INEOS Team UK, the America’s Cup team of Sir Ben Ainslie.

-Tucked in the corner of Portsmouth Harbour the team has maintained a low profile in the lead-up to their launch date, but finally seem ready to reveal the results of their high-profile design team to the world.
+Tucked in a corner of Portsmouth Harbour the team has maintained a low profile in the lead-up to their launch date, but finally seem ready to reveal the results of their high-profile design team to the world.

 The two AC75 yachts revealed to date – from Emirates Team New Zealand (ETNZ) and USA Challenger NYYC American Magic – have shown very different approaches to the AC75 design rule.

 The most obvious feature being the bow profile and section.
-The Americans with a bulbous bow and a ‘scow-like’ bow section, while the New Zealanders have gone with a more regular ‘pointy’ bow section.
+The Americans went with a bulbous bow and a ‘scow-like’ bow section, while the New Zealanders have gone with a more regular ‘pointy’ bow section.

 They also diverge in the hull shape, the Americans have an almost flat underwater section, while the ETNZ boat has a pronounced longitudinal bulge underneath, running almost from bow to stern.